crohr/drunken_parrot_flat_ui_lite-rails/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Credit

+Drunken Parrot UI Kits is created by Riki Tanone & Paul Kinzett.
+You can purchase the premium version from https://hoarrd.com